Implementing Lean Methodology: Steps For Success

 Here are a few examples of how lean principles have been applied by companies:

-• Toyota uses kanban cards to signal when more inventory is needed in their just-in-time system.
-This aligns production to actual demand.
+• Toyota uses Kanban cards to signal when more inventory is needed in its just-in-time system.
+This aligns production with actual demand.

-• Apple stores enable customers to checkout anywhere in the store with mobile devices.
-This eliminates waiting in line waste.
+• Apple stores enable customers to check out anywhere in the store with mobile devices, eliminating the waste of waiting in line.

-• Amazon has implemented extensive automation in their fulfillment centers to optimize picking and packing processes.
+• Amazon has implemented extensive automation in its fulfillment centers to optimize picking and packing processes.

-• Spotify uses agile software development methods with small cross-functional teams to frequently deliver new features.
+• Spotify uses agile methodologies and software development methods with small cross-functional teams to frequently deliver new features.

 • Nike applies lean manufacturing techniques to their apparel production to minimize defects and speed up changeovers.